Kosmos-Bot/Kosmos/README.md

 ## Credits
 * RenardyL: **Lead** Management and Developpement 🌌
-* Aznum-Shark: Managemer and Developper 🌌
+* Aznum-Shark: Manager and Developper 🌌